 Plan Timing of FD

-The Indian market is full of risks and the returns are not stable, making fixed deposit a very lucrative method of savings.
-This way an investor can plan savings with fixed return, apart from this, the investment can be liquidated when required.
+The Indian market is full of risks and the returns are not stable, making a fixed deposit a very lucrative method of savings.
+This way an investor can plan savings with a fixed return, apart from this, the investment can be liquidated when required.
 Moreover, the opportunity to save tax by this investment technique makes it even more popular.

 Compare all Indian banks interest rates before investing money on fixed deposits.
-In short, you can save tax by submitting 15G/15H form, by splitting Fd accounts and by planing time on fixed deposits.
+In short, you can save tax by submitting the 15G/15H form, by splitting Fd accounts and by planing time on fixed deposits.